Mass Cytometry Facility

 The Mass Cytometry Facility of the MRC WIMM is equipped with a 3rd generation Mass Cytometer, Helios, and Hyperion, Imaging System.
 We provide support to research groups within and outside the MRC WIMM.

-Detailed information on services, training and safety can be found on our intranet.
+Internal users can find information on services, training and safety on our intranet

 What we provide: